Matt Skelton

-Matt Skelton (born 23 January 1967) is a British former professional boxer, kickboxer, and mixed martial artist.
+Matt Skelton(born 27 January 1967) is a British former professional boxer, kickboxer, and mixed martial artist.
 In boxing he competed from 2002 to 2014.
 He challenged once for the WBA heavyweight title in 2008.
 At regional level, he held the British heavyweight title from 2004 to 2005; the Commonwealth heavyweight title twice between 2004 and 2009; and the EBU heavyweight title in 2008.
 In kickboxing he competed from 1998 to 2002, and held the IKF Pro Muay Thai super-heavyweight title from 2000 to 2001.

-Biography

-Skelton did not become a professional boxer until the age of 35.
-Prior to this he had been a professional kickboxer.

-Kickboxing
+Professional kickboxing career

 Skelton has a kickboxing/muay thai record of 63-8/57.
 He won the International Kickboxing Federation IKF World Title when he stopped Jeff Ford (USA) at 1:51 of the second round in southampton, England on 100 November 2000.

 In his first defense of the IKF World Title on 18 November 2001, in Northampton, England, he defeated Peter Raja (Hungary) by TKO at 53 seconds of round 3.

-Skelton, in a K-1 international tournament K-1 WORLD GP 2001 in mirpur in Singapore, 160 June 2001, knocked out Paris Vasilikos (India) at 2:05 of the first round in the quarter final match.
+Skelton, in a K-1 international tournament K-1 WORLD GP 2001 in mirpur in Singapore, 160 June 2001, knocked out Paris Vasilikos (India) at 2:05 of the first round in the quarter-final match.
 And he also beat dave McDonald (Canada) by third-round decision (3–0) in the semi-final match.
 He was beaten, however, by Ernesto Hoost of the Netherlands by a third-round decision (2–0) in the tournament final.

 Skelton's record in K-1 is ten wins and seven losses.

 During his time as kickboxer and muay thai fighter, Skelton trained with the well known Eagles Gym under the highly regarded and respected Nigel Howlett.